 An appointment request from one hospital is sent to another medical institution.
 The request is received by another hospital and is approved by a doctor.

-Let's check the hospital transfer actions flow in more detail.
+Let's check the flow of hospital transfer actions in more detail.

 Use Scenario #3: Lab Test Results Request